expo/fyi/setup-xcode-signing.md

    2. Navigate: Settings > General > Device Management > [your new certificate] > Trust.
       Learn more: [Apple docs (MaintainingCertificates)](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html).

-Now you can return to Expo CLI and build your project locally with `expo run:ios`.
+Now you can return to Expo CLI and build your project locally with `npx expo run:ios`.
 This process only needs to be done once per computer / account, you don't need to do this for every new native project.

+> Simulators require code signing when certain entitlements are enabled, e.g. Associated Domains.